 As it turns out, cashews contain niacin and tryptophan, and, according to some, two handfuls of cashews contain a “therapeutic amount” of tryptophan, enough to alter and elevate your mood.
 The real measurement, apparently, is three and a half ounces of cashews, about a one-half cup, which provides approximately 470 mg of tryptophan.
 (HER)

+But cashews do more than improve mood.
 Other health benefits of cashews include improved heart, bone, and oral health, diabetes relief, improved nerve and muscle function, and relief of anemia and gallstones.
 They are also full of antioxidants that encourage a better immune system and aid in the formation of red blood cells.

 Listen to this story about a woman who was dosed with niacin to fight her depression.
 Niacin is found in cashews.